damiendevienne/taxonomy-fr/README.md

 The aim of this repository is to propose an up-to-date correspondance between latin and vernacular french names for as many taxa as possible.
 This is used for the [french version of the Lifemap Explorer of the tree of Life](http://lifemap-fr.univ-lyon1.fr)

 # Dataset produced
-Using the three data sources listed below (GBIF, INPN and wikidata), we recover vernacular names for 140 538 distinct taxa.
+Using the three data sources listed below (GBIF, INPN and wikidata), and the dedicated code `extract-taxo.py` we recover vernacular names for 140 538 distinct taxa.

+The resulting tab-delimited file, `TAXONOMIC-VERNACULAR-FR.txt`, contains one vernacular name per taxa, so that taxa with multiple vernacular names are present multiple times.
+This file contains 209 313 rows.

 # Data sources and retrieval strategies